Date of Award:

 Few changes occurred in scores from pre- to posttest on the psychological tests.
 Subjects rated the goal of learning to relax as very important.
 All of the subjects stated that they would seek relaxation training for the treatment of a medical or psychological disorder if prescribed.
 Implications are discussed for design of research in psychoneuroimmunology, for measurement of immune system variables, and for potential clinical applications of these data.

 Bell, Kenneth E., "Immune and Endocrine System Responses to Acute Skin-Temperature Reductions and Thermal Biofeedback" (1994).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 4656.